Montana/terraform-provider-profitbricks-deprecated/README.md

 provider "profitbricks" {
     username = "profitbricks_username"
     password = "profitbricks_password"
-    timeout = 100
+    retries = 100
 }
 ```

-Timeout describes the number of retries while waiting for a resource to be provisioned.
+Retries describes the number of retries while waiting for a resource to be provisioned.
 The default value is 50.

 ### Basic Example